Koko-66/teaze/README.md

 ![Draft questions indicated in the Quiz detail page]()

-#### Deleting question
+#### Deleting questions and options
-Question can be deleted from the _Question management_ or _Question detail_ page.
-Before the question is deleted, the application will check whether it is used in any quiz and provide the user with information in which, if this is the case, at the same time preventing deletion.
+Question can be deleted from the _Manage questions_ or _Question details_ pages however the option is only available if it is not used in any quiz.
+Before the question is deleted, the application will also performa an  additional check to see if it appears any saved assessments.
+If yes, the user will be provided with appropriate feedback, and deletion would not be possible.
-The question needs to be removed from the Quiz before deletion.
+Options can be deleted from _Question details_ page as well, and are also checked for appearance in saved answers to prefent Protected error.

+Considering the data model and the fact that assessments and answers need to be stored beyoed the life-cycle of any quiz, question or option, the deletions need further consideation and will be replaced with 'active/disabled' approach instead.

 ### Managing Categories